Company Formation and the Residency Options Available.

 - Geographical considerations of clients of the companies, are they or will they be based in restricted areas?

 The first hurdle in getting approval in principle will be the banks.
 They are the institutions that by pressure from various global diktats must be seen to be vetting all of the above areas for an account to be allowed in Andorra.
-Without a company account (and many have been denied) then the next step for seeking company approval from the Government cannot take place.
+Without a company account (and some have been denied even in what is an acceptable trading area in other jurisdictions) then the next step for seeking company approval from the Government cannot take place.
 I am able to advise on this first step by email subject to some KYC that I can forward to the bank with whom after preliminary approval you can deal directly with to drill down into the documents that compliance will need to see.

 With the above principles digested and understood then I would be delighted to explore further with you.
 If you have any doubt as to whether a red line may apply to you then please email me.